Review

 worst maritime disaster.
 The reason it was accepted involves the Japanese

-Government at a very high diplomatic level and possibly the Australian
+Government at a very high diplomatic level and possibly the Australian Government

-Government who through intelligence sources [FRUMEL, Mis-X] knew that the men
+who through intelligence sources [FRUMEL, Mis-X] knew

 10.